- SEO Benefits of WordPress

 - Local SEO and Listings

-Wordpress is an open-source, customizable content management system (CMS) that started out as a blog and has turned into the world’s most popular platform (BuiltWith).
+WordPress has steadily gained popularity since it's launch in 2003.
+It's an open-source, customizable content management system that started out as a blogging platform (it still is) but has morphed into something much bigger — the world’s most popular website platform (BuiltWith).

 - Title tags